mGrahlCSHegau/Family-Tree/README.md

 ## Introduction

-This Python project implements a basic family tree data structure that allows users to represent family relationships, query information about all family members as long as data is available, and save the family to a .csv or .json file.
+This Python project implements a simple family tree in a graph data structure that allows users to represent family relationships, query information about all family members as long as data is available, and save the family to a .csv or .json file.
 Due to the way it is implemented, it is recommended to use a .csv file.
 This file format takes up less space.
 However, it requires some conversion, which may result in longer run times.

 ## Features